Inevitable results – is a literal disclosure sufficient to anticipate?

 BSc LLB FIPTA

-Chris has extensive experience in conducting litigation for local and international clients, and has conducted cases concerning the validity and enforcement of patents, trade marks and designs, as well as the obtainment of rights in appeals from the Australian Intellectual Property Office.
+Chris is the current Board Chair of Phillips Ormonde Fitzpatrick.
+He has extensive experience in conducting litigation for local and international clients, and has conducted cases concerning the validity and enforcement of patents, trade marks and designs, as well as the obtainment of rights in appeals from the Australian Intellectual Property Office.